Helping Children Cope

 - Provide your children with information about your family's situation in a way that is within the child's understanding.
 Don't keep the income loss a secret from children and other family members, despite the urge to spare them or "save face."

-- Recognize symptoms of stress that may affect your children: sleeplessness, diarrhea, withdrawal, headaches, and/or angry outbursts.
+- Recognize symptoms of stress that may affect your children such as sleeplessness, diarrhea, withdrawal, headaches, and/or angry outbursts.
 Encourage the child to share feelings and fears.
-If you feel ineffective in helping your children manage stress, talk to their teachers, a school psychologist, clergy member or mental health professional.
+If you feel ineffective in helping your children manage stress, talk to their teachers, a school psychologist, faith leader, or mental health professional.

 - Promote a balanced diet and get adequate rest and plenty of exercise to guard against health problems.